TIY-Durham/2016-SPRING-FEE/00--Ready-Player-One/README.md

 ### Checklist: Activities

-As directed in [_You've Got Issues_](#youve-got-issues), copy the text in the grey box below and paste into the "Description" field of a new Issue in GitHub to get a nice, interactive checklist of tasks related to your **Activities**.
-Check them off as you complete each so show us your progress!
+As directed in [_You've Got Issues_](#3-youve-got-issues), copy the text in the grey box below and paste into the _Description_ field of a new Issue in GitHub to get a nice, interactive checklist of tasks related to your **Activities**.
+Check them off as you complete each to show us your progress!

 ```markdown
 * [ ] **1.
 Learning about Learning**